Introduction

 Date Sugar

-Date-based sweeteners, such as date syrup or date sugar, are slightly different because they are made from whole fruit.
-Even so, they remain concentrated sources of sugar and should be used in moderation.
-Under that logic, granulated sugar is healthy because it's made from whole sugar cane or whole beets.
+Just like coconut sugar, date-based sweeteners, such as date syrup or date sugar, are not so much different than granulated sugar.
+While they are made from whole fruit, under that logic granulated sugar is healthy because it's made from whole sugar cane or whole beets.
+Date syrup and date sugar still remain concentrated sources of sugar and should be used in moderation.

 Sugar Free Sweeteners